Virgin Killer: Reception

 Virgin Killer "failed to attain any serious attention in the United States" but was "quite popular in Japan" where it peaked at number 32 in the charts.
 The album was another step in the band's shift from psychedelic music to hard rock.
 Critic Vincent Jeffries of AllMusic contend that the album was "the first of four studio releases that really defined the Scorpions and their urgent metallic sound that was to become highly influential."
 He also counts the title track and "Pictured Life" among the "all-time Scorpions standouts."
-Uli Jon Roth considers Virgin Killer and the previous release In Trance, his favourite Scorpions albums.
+Lead guitarist Uli Jon Roth considers Virgin Killer and the previous release In Trance, his favourite Scorpions albums.

-Artwork
+Cover photo

 The original cover art for the album depicted a nude ten-year-old girl, with a shattered glass effect obscuring her genitalia.
 The image was designed by Steffan Böhle who was then the product manager for the West German branch of RCA Records.
-In an interview conducted in early 2007 Francis Buchholz (the bassist for the band) recollects that the model depicted on the cover was either the daughter or the niece of the cover designer.
+In a 2007 interview bassist Francis Buchholz recollects that the girl depicted on the cover was either the daughter or the niece of the cover designer.
 The photograph was taken by Michael von Gimbut.
 The band's rhythm guitarist Rudolf Schenker offers the following description of the circumstances behind the album cover:

 We didn't actually have the idea.
 It was the record company.
 The record company guys were like, "Even if we have to go to jail, there's no question that we'll release that."
 On the song "Virgin Killer" time is the virgin killer.
 But then, when we had to do the interviews about it, we said "Look, listen to the lyrics and then you'll know what we're talking about.
 We're using this only to get attention.
 That's what we do."
 Even the girl, when we met her fifteen years later, had no problem with the cover.
 Growing up in Europe, sexuality, of course not with children, was very normal.
 The lyrics really say it all.
 Time is the virgin killer.
 A kid comes into the world very naive, they lose that naiveness and then go into this life losing all of this getting into trouble.
 That was the basic idea about all of it.

 In a separate interview Schenker also notes that he thought the cover art was a "great thing" and that he had "pushed the band to really stay behind it" as he felt that people would "think differently" when they looked at the lyrics and realized that the cover art was only being used as "a symbol of the lyrics."
 Schenker added: "We would never again do something like this".
-The band's former lead guitarist Uli Jon Roth notes that the cover art of the "old Scorpion albums" were "usually done by other people".
+Roth notes that the cover art of the "old Scorpion albums" were "usually done by other people".
 He has since expressed regret over the original album cover: